 The Nova Scotia Jobs Fund Act (the "Act") was proclaimed in force by Order in Council 2011-440 and came into effect on December 21, 2011.
-It provided, in sub-section 3(1) that the former Industrial Expansion Fund was continued as a special account in the office of the Deputy Minister of Finance as the Nova Scotia Jobs Fund (the "Fund").
+It provided, in sub-section 3(1), that the former Industrial Expansion Fund was continued as a special account in the office of the Deputy Minister of Finance as the Nova Scotia Jobs Fund (the "Fund").
 Effectively, all assets of the Industrial Expansion Fund became part of the Nova Scotia Jobs Fund and ceased to exist as a separate fund.
 The Fund has been used for the purposes set out in section 4 of the Act, and which included providing investment for the purpose of economic development, including without limitation for the purposes of economic growth, attracting business or foreign direct investment, promoting international trade and commerce and sustaining or increasing employment.
 All investments from the Fund needed approval of the Governor in Council as reflected in an Order in Council.
-The Fund's account and management activities are performed by staff of the Department of Economic and Rural Development and Tourism (the "Province"), while the accounting function is managed, in part, by Nova Scotia Business Incorporated ("NSBI").
+The Fund's account and management activities are performed by staff of the Department of Business (the "Province"), while the accounting function is managed, in part, by Nova Scotia Business Incorporated ("NSBI").
+On May 1, 2014, Nova Scotia Jobs Fund was closed to new investments or increases to existing authority on present investments.